photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Tachyon {#tachyon .unnumbered}
 -------

-The bartender says, We don’t service time travelers here.
+The bartender says, “We don’t service time travelers here.”
 A tachyon walks into a bar.

 Higgs Boson {#higgs-boson .unnumbered}